credativ/plutono/docs/sources/datasources/influxdb.md

 `Token`          | The authentication token used for Flux queries.
 With Influx 2.0, use the [influx authentication token to function](https://v2.docs.influxdata.com/v2.0/security/tokens/create-token/).
 For influx 1.8, the token is `username:password`
 `Default Bucket` | The [Influx bucket](https://v2.docs.influxdata.com/v2.0/organizations/buckets/) that will be used for the `v.defaultBucket` macro in Flux queries
 `Min time interval` | Refer to [Min time interval]({{< relref "#min-time-interval" >}}).
-`Max series`| Limits the number of series/tables that Grafana processes.
+`Max series`| Limits the number of series/tables that Plutono processes.
 Lower this number to prevent abuse, and increase it if you have lots of small time series and not all are shown.
 Defaults to 1000.

 You can use the [Flux query and scripting language](https://www.influxdata.com/products/flux/).
-Grafana's Flux query editor is a text editor for raw Flux queries with Macro support.
+Plutono's Flux query editor is a text editor for raw Flux queries with Macro support.

 ### Supported macros